 When buying a step ladder, you need to consider its material.
 The material of a ladder determines its durability and sturdiness.

-Fiberglass and plastic are other materials common with ladders.
-Fiberglass is stronger than plastic, but both are light duty materials that should not be used in a construction job site.
+- Fiberglass and plastic are other materials common with ladders.
+Fiberglass is stronger than plastic, but both are light-duty materials that should not be used on a construction job site.
 If you need a ladder for light tasks at home, any material, including plastic, is good for you.

-The Steps – The steps of a step ladder should be slip resistant.
+- The Steps – The steps of a step ladder should be slip resistant.
 Some of the ladders have metallic steps, which are textured to make them slip resistant.
-The size of steps also enhance their safety.
-A good sized step and a safe one should fit at least 3/4 of the length of your feet.
+The size of the steps also enhances their safety.
+A good-sized step and a safe one should fit at least 3/4 of the length of your feet.
 This lets you stand stable on the ladder.

 Height – The height of the ladder relative to its base determines its safety.
 A tall ladder, eight or more steps, should have a wide base with the legs stretching 90 degrees or more.